Skip to main content

 MCP Server Integration

-Connect to Model Context Protocol servers:
+Connect to Model Context Protocol servers for external tools and data sources:

 ---

-model: anthropic:claude-sonnet-4-0
+model: anthropic:claude-sonnet-4-5

 filesystem: